 “Aesthetic Evangelism, Artistic Sisterhood, and the Gospel of Beauty: Mormon Women Artists at Home and Abroad, c.
-1890-1920” in Beyond Biography: Sources and Contexts for Mormon Women’s History, eds.
+1890-1920” in Mormon Women’s History: Beyond Biography, eds.
 Rachel Cope, Amy Easton-Flake, Keith Erekson, and Lisa Olsen Tait (Madison, New Jersey: Fairleigh Dickenson University Press, 2017): 141-66.

 “Parures, Pashminas, and Portraiture, or How Joséphine Bonaparte Fashioned the Napoleonic Empire.”
 Fashion in European Art: Dress and Identity, Politics and the Body, 1775-1925.
 Dress Cultures series.
 Ed.
 Justine De Young (London: I.B.
 Tauris, 2017), 15-30.

 “Le privilège des femmes dans la critique d’art en France, 1785-1815.”
 Trans.
 Séverine Sofio.
 Sociétés & Répresentations.
 Special issue: Nouveaux regards sur la critique d’art au XIXe siècle.
 (Université I Paris/Sorbonne), no. 40 (October 2015): 145-61.